 Imagine having less to pick up and less to dust, scrub and tidy.
 Less stuff saves time.
-You can grab my awesome room by room declutter tips and checklists to help you part ways with your clutter.
+You can grab my awesome room by room declutter tips and 30-day declutter checklist to help you part ways with your clutter.

-While we still have a way to go, especially when it comes to minimising toys and kid related items, it has been really refreshing to downsize.
+While we still have a way to go, especially when it comes to minimising toys and kid-related items, it has been really refreshing to downsize.
 It’s crazy how many things most of us keep ‘just in case’ and those are the things that need to go.